DataDog/documentation/content/en/real_user_monitoring/mobile_and_tv_monitoring/setup/android.md

 ### Set tracking consent (GDPR compliance)

-To be compliant with the GDPR regulation, the SDK requires the tracking consent value at initialization for RUM and Error Tracking.
+To be compliant with the GDPR regulation, the SDK requires the tracking consent value upon initialization.

 Tracking consent can be one of the following values: